 So as creepy as it may sound, showing ads on your corporate data is as crazy as renting your couch to a stranger.
 In the future, an algorithm can anonymously pick the name of the most suitable professional or firm to handle a certain legal matter.
 Of course, you’ll have to opt-in and adjust the permissions on your corporate data like any other privacy setting.
 From the perspective of a consumer of legal services and the eventual file owner, this will be different.
 They may not mind an objective mathematical suggestion of the best legal provider.
 Especially if the suggested provider is cheaper than your current one.

 At the other end of the spectrum sits Data Security.
-One of the most famous data leaks in human history (Panama Papers) originated from a Law Firm.
+One of the most famous data leaks in human history (Panama Papers) originated from a reputable law firm.
 Attorneys may be adept at securing legal risk but IT ones aren’t their forte.
 The medical industry has elaborate laws like HIPAA to handle health data, while the legal industry operates on a pinky swear.
 Data breaches can happen to anyone but many rely on Google, Apple, Microsoft & Amazon (GAMA) to secure documents.
 They possess enough engineering expertise and financial firepower to protect our files against breaches or ransomware.
 Professionally, we’ll be reluctant but remember, personally we already entrust GAMA to secure our most intimate photos.

 Another argument states that Google may not have the expertise to handle the legal heavy lifting.
 Google’s goal is to have everyone play and apply their A.I. on any data.
 And if they want their machine to take the lead in legal they need to feed it as much legal data as it can.
 Specifically of the ‘dark matter’ variety meaning data behind corporate firewalls.

 That is why Google partnered with corporate data custodians that could provide it with access to dark matter.